Moments in Focus

 2. Make noises!

-No shame here!
 Make all the noises to get your pet’s attention.
+Use toys and squeakers…whatever your pet might respond to.
 The louder/more exciting/high pitched noises the better.
+Hold any squeakers right near the camera so your pet will look in that direction.
 Noises are one of my secret weapons to get those cute expressions in my portraits.
 My “dolphin noise” is usually a clincher and often gets that head tilt!

 3. Give them time and space!